-2.1.
+- 2.1.
 FANS equipped aircraft are able to qualify for RNP 4 certification.
 Since the fuel burn savings metrics in this paper were first developed, there has been a significant closure in the gap between the percentages of RNP 4 and FANS-1A equipped aircraft in the Oakland Oceanic Control Area (CTA).
-In May 2012, 55 percent of aircraft in the Oakland CTA were FANS-1A equipped, but only 30 percent of aircraft flight planned RNP 4 equipage.
-That was a gap of 25 percent of aircraft capable of being certified as RNP 4 but were not flight planning the equipage.
-Currently, about 60 percent of flights in the Oakland Oceanic FIR are FANS equipped and 50 percent flight plan RNP 4.
-There is still a gap of about 10 percent of flights that are capable of RNP 4 but that do not flight plan with RNP 4 equipage.
-Over the last 18 months, the gap has closed 14 to15 percent between RNP 4 and FANS-1A equipped aircraft.
+In May of 2012, 55 percent of aircraft flight planned RNP 4 equipage.
+That was a gap of 25 percent of aircraft capable of being certified as RNP 4 but weren't flight planning the equipage.
+Currently, about 57 percent of flights in the Oakland Oceanic FIR are FANS equipped and 44 percent flight plan RNP 4.
+There is still a gap of 13 percent of flights that are capable of RNP 4 but that do not flight plan with RNP 4 equipage.
+Over the last 8 months the gap has closed 12 percent between RNP 4 and FANS-1A equipped aircraft. - 2.2.

-2.2.
 Some operators do not flight plan RNP 4 because of the extra cost associated with more frequent ADS-C reports.
 A FANS, RNP 4 flight planned aircraft in the Oakland Oceanic FIR receives an ADS-C reporting rate of 832 seconds (13 minutes 52 seconds).
 A FANS, RNP 10 aircraft receives an ADS-C reporting rate of 1600 seconds (26 minutes 40 seconds).
 So it is true that a FANS, RNP 4 aircraft will have more ADS-C reports operating on the same routes in the Oakland FIR.
 However, when you examine the overall costs, it is more efficient to flight plan with RNP 4 equipage.
 Over an 8 hour flight, an RNP 4 aircraft will send 35 ADS-C periodic reports.
 Over the same 8 hour flight, an RNP 10 aircraft will send 18 ADS-C periodic reports.
 The difference is 17 extra ADS-C reports for an RNP 4 aircraft.
-Assuming an average cost for an ADS-C periodic position report of 0.25 US dollars (\$0.25), the extra cost in ADS-C reports adds up to \$4.25.
+Assuming an average cost for an ADS-C periodic position report of 0.25 US dollars (\$0.25), the extra cost in ADS-C reports add up to \$4.25.
 Consider that a gallon of fuel weighs 6.65 pounds (lbs) and costs a conservative \$3.25 a gallon.
-A B744, held 1000 feet below its optimum altitude, burns approximately 288 pounds per hour of fuel more than at their optimum altitude.
+A B744 held 1000 feet below its optimum altitude burns approximately 288 pounds per hour of fuel more than at their optimum altitude.
 That means that the B744 will burn up that \$4.25 in fuel in only 1.81 minutes by operating only 1000 feet below its optimum altitude.
 RNP 4 and FANS will greatly increase the likelihood that the aircraft will be able to operate at its optimum altitude.